AmauryCarrade/amaury.carrade.eu/pages/grav-zmarkdown-engine-demo/static.fr.md

 ---

 [[i]]
 | This is a demo of the `zmarkdown` engine being used in a Grav website, *via* the [zmarkdown engine plugin](https://github.com/AmauryCarrade/grav-plugin-zmarkdown-engine).
 Everything in this page is written in pure-Markdown, without any shortcode.
+The visual output depends on your theme, tho (especially custom blocks—like informations, errors, etc.—, source codes, and maths—requires the $\KaTeX$ CSS).
 |
 | You can see other demos (and capabilities—did you know `zmarkdown` can also export in LaTeX and epub?) in the [project's demo page](https://zestedesavoir.github.io/zmarkdown/) and [in its repository](https://github.com/zestedesavoir/zmarkdown).